Sony Ericsson Xperia X1: Features

 The phone features a three-inch resistive touchscreen overlaying a keypad which emerges when the user slides the touchscreen face upward, much as in the HTC TyTN II, although the X1's touchscreen slides out in an arc.
 Its touchscreen is a 65,536-color TFT WVGA display.
 It has a 3.2-megapixel digital camera which records video at thirty frames per second in VGA (640×480) quality.
+Reviews highlighted camera performance as mediocre and disappointing.
 There is also a secondary front-facing camera for videoconferencing that is of QCIF format.

 Connectivity options for the phone include: mini-USB; wireless LAN 802.11b/g; Bluetooth 2.0 with A2DP, FTP, and HID; EDGE; and quad-band GSM, UMTS, HSDPA, HSUPA, and HSCSD.
 The X1 has 512 MB of internal memory (400 MB free), which is expandable to 16 gigabytes using high capacity microSD cards, currently cards up to 32 gigabytes have been released by SanDisk.
 The phone also features A-GPS for navigation.

 The X1 ships with Opera Mobile pre-installed.

 Standard features on the X1 include push email, an RSS feed aggregator, and handwriting recognition.

 It is also able to use the GSM network feature Alternate line service.

 The device is powered by Qualcomm's ARM 11 MSM7200A CPU, which runs at 528 MHz.
 The device's memory is 256 MB RAM.